MikroElektronika/mikrosdk_click_v2/clicks/microsd/README.md

 ## Example Description

-> This example demonstrates a basic file system functionality and operations with files and directories using a microSD click board.
+> This example demonstrates a basic file system functionality and operations with files and directories using a microSD Click board.

 **The demo application is composed of two sections :**

 ### Application Init

-> Initializes the driver and logger and performs a several operations with file system that demonstrates the basic usage of microSD click board.
+> Initializes the driver and logger and performs a several operations with file system that demonstrates the basic usage of microSD Click board.

 ```c